The TPG Growth Team

 - M.B.A., Stanford University School of Business

 Mr. Tandon is a Principal based in Mumbai.
+He currently serves on the boards of AGS, Flexituff and Sutures.

-- B.Tech, Indian Institute of Techonology
+- B.Tech., Indian Institute of Technology

 Mr. Ferguson is a Vice President based in San Francisco.